sansin5982/GenAI-Fundamentals/index.md

-# Welcome to Fundamentals of Generative AI!
+# Welcome to the Fundamentals of Generative AI!

 Chapters: